Improvement still needed as GHURA receives 'best audit ever'

 Independent auditors Deloitte & Touche LLP rendered a clean opinion on both GHURA's fiscal 2020 financial statements and compliance for major federal programs, according to the OPA.

-However, auditors did identify three major deficiencies in internal control over financial reporting and four major deficiencies over compliance related to federal awards, the OPA's financial highlights stated.
+However, auditors identified three major deficiencies in internal control over financial reporting and four major deficiencies over compliance related to federal awards, the OPA's financial highlights stated.
 Auditors also issued a separate management letter, the OPA added.

 "While this is our best audit ever, there were concerns on the compliance side raised by the independent auditors which we are not in full agreement with.
 We have reached out to federal partners for more guidance.
-Nonetheless, we are elated that we finally have clean audits on both our (a) financial statements and (b) compliance with 3 major programs," GHURA Executive Director Ray Topasna stated in response to the audit's release.
+Nonetheless, we are elated that we finally have clean audits on both our (a) financial statements and (b) compliance with 3 major programs," Ray Topasna, executive director of GHURA, stated in response to the audit report's release.

 This is the second time that GHURA has received clean audits in financial statements and compliance since 2012, according to Topasna, who also headed the agency in 2012.